vmware-tanzu/tanzu-dev-portal/content/workshops/lab-container-basics.md

 ---
-date: '2021-03-04'
-description:
+title: Container Basics
+description: Learn the basics of how to build container images and run them using Docker.
-  Learn the basics of how to build container images and run them.
-We’ll be using the Docker tool.
+summary: Learn the basics of how to build container images and run them using Docker.
-featured: false
+lab: lab-container-basics
+length: 30
 logo: /images/workshops/logo-docker.png
-lab: lab-container-basics
-lastmod: '2021-05-19'
-length: 60
-summary:
-  - Learn the basics of how to build container images and run them.
-We’ll be using the Docker tool.
 tags:
   - Containers
   - Docker
-title: Container Basics
-level1: Modern App Basics
 weight: 2
 ---